World News | 6 Feared Dead in Small Plane Crash off Costa Rica | LatestLY

-San Jose (Costa Rica), Oct 22 (AP) Six people, apparently including a German business magnate, were feared dead Saturday after a small plane crashed into the Caribbean just off the Costa Rican coast.
+San Jose (Costa Rica), Oct 22 (AP) Six people, apparently including the German businessman behind Gold's Gym, were feared dead Saturday after a small plane crashed into the Caribbean just off the Costa Rican coast.

 All five passengers are believed to be German citizens, according to Security Minister Jorge Torres.
 The plane's pilot was Swiss.